 \emph{Careful statement:} Given a choice of local gauge potential $A^\mu$ on a local patch of spacetime, one can always construct a current $K^\mu[A]$ such that $\partial_\mu K^\mu[A] = q$ as an identity in that gauge, and the quartic terms in $F\tilde F$ are indeed reproduced once the divergence is computed and the result is reorganized covariantly.
 The fact that this reproduction is not obvious from naive power counting reflects the non-Abelian algebra and the gauge dependence of $K^\mu$, not a failure of the identity $\partial_\mu K^\mu=q(x)$.
 These issues are discussed in more detail in Appendix~\ref{App:CS_Stokes}.

 The local topological charge density $q(x)$ is constructed solely from the field strength and is therefore strictly gauge invariant under all gauge transformations, including large ones.
 However, when one writes $q(x)=\partial_\mu K^\mu$ in terms of the Chern--Simons current $K^\mu$, gauge invariance is no longer manifest, since $K^\mu$ itself is gauge dependent and shifts by a total derivative under large gauge transformations.
-As a result, while the local density $q(x)$ is unambiguously defined, the spacetime integral $Q=\int d^4x\,q(x)$ can acquire integer shifts under so-called large gauge transformations once global boundary conditions or topological restrictions on the gauge fields are imposed.
+As a consequence, although the local density $q(x)$ is globally well defined and gauge invariant, the representation of its spacetime integral $Q=\int d^4x\,q(x)$ in terms of the boundary integral of $K^\mu$ can shift by an integer under large gauge transformations once global boundary conditions or topological restrictions on the gauge fields are imposed.